-The Alberta Court of Queen’s Bench recently released its reasons for judgment (“Reasons”) in the case of Kosteckyj v.
+The Alberta Court of King’s Bench recently released its reasons for judgment (“Reasons”) in the case of Kosteckyj v.
 Paramount Resources Ltd.1Kosteckyj v.
 Paramount Resources Ltd., 2021 ABQB 225 [Kosteckyj]., holding that an employer’s implementation of company-wide cost-cutting measures in April 2020 resulted in the constructive dismissal of the Plaintiff, an employee of the company at the time these measures were implemented and who was subsequently terminated a few weeks later at the end of April 2020.
 As a result of finding constructive dismissal, the Court awarded the Plaintiff damages in the amount of$107,247.97 (plus interest), as well as awarding her costs.

 DETAILS OF THE COST-CUTTING MEASURES IMPLEMENTED BY THE DEFENDANT

 The Defendant’s “Cost Reduction Program” (the “Program”), announced to employees of the company on March 27, 2020, for an April 1, 2020 implementation, included the following measures:

 - a salary reduction of 10% for all employees;